clvv/fasd/README.md

 # Install

-Fasd is available in various package managers.
+Fad is available in various package managers.
 Please check [the wiki page](https://github.com/clvv/fad/wiki/Installing-via-Package-Managers) for an up-to-date list.